Enterprise Architecture Framework - for Projects

 Information, Information, Information, Information, Information

 An Enterprise Architecture Framework diagram is useless when empty.
 So you need to fill it with data and give the data meaning, ergo turning it into information.
-Data often is not presented on a silver platter for you in the form you need for the framework diagram.
+Data is often not presented on a silver platter in the form you need for the framework diagram.

 So you can reserve a few minutes daily to complete the Enterprise Architecture Framework diagram as a busy enterprise architect.
 And when, after some weeks, it has some completeness, present it to a chief or manager.
 Then you ask for time to complete the diagram and make it useful for supporting decision-making by chiefs and management.